EBI-Metagenomics/c-containers/README.md

 # Containers library

-Containers for C language based on Linux kernel ones.
+Containers for C language based on the Linux kernel ones.

 ## Usage